 If Summit Bank at 5314 S Yale Ave, #100 does not have Second Chance Checking, you can try checking out other banks in Tulsa.

-Getting your own checking account straight into the negative and then not being able to pay it back is nothing a person should have to go through.
-With stacking fees from Non Sufficient Funds fees, it might be hard to pay the money back.
+Getting your own checking account directly into the negative and then not being able to pay it back is nothing someone should have to go through.
+With increasing fees from Non Sufficient Funds charges, it can be difficult to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank gives you a new account like this, they already know you have had some problems in the past with other banks.
+When a bank offers you a new bank account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've personal issues with some other banking institutions, they put your name on a list called chexsystems.
+When you've got monetary troubles with other financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes banks may just take off a couple capabilities to help ensure your bank account doesn't go into the negative again.
-When you get a new start with a second chance checking account, be sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks will simply take off a few capabilities to help make certain your bank account does not go into the negative again.
+Once you get a fresh start with a checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.